matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/sliding_sync/README.md

 to-device and typing-extensions takes place transparently within the SDK.

-By default [`SlidingSync`][] doesn't activate _any_ extensions to save on bandwidth, but we generally recommend to use the [`with_common_extensions` when building sliding sync](`SlidingSyncBuilder::with_common_extensions`) to active e2ee, to-device-messages and account-data-extensions.
+By default [`SlidingSync`][] doesn't activate _any_ extensions to save on bandwidth, but we generally recommend to use the `with_XXX_extensions` family of methods when building sliding sync to enable e2ee, to-device-messages and account-data-extensions.

 ## Timeline events